randspy/myo-reps/README.md

 # Application's overview

 The Application is a fitness app for my person use.
-It is optimize for using [Myo reps protocol](https://www.youtube.com/watch?v=V71TGRQaLRs).
+It is optimize for using [Myo reps protocol](https://www.youtube.com/watch?v=V71TGRQaLRs), it's a protocol when timing between sets of given exercise is very precise and short.

+Done:

+- light/dark mode
+- deleting the content of application
+- drag/drop lists
+- exercises
+- workouts

+TODO:

+- running a session
+- displaying list of past sessions
+- statistics

 # Project structure